-- 1. Program completers know the subject matter they are to teach. - Program completers demonstrate effective use of verbal, non-verbal, and media communication, including active listening, effective teacher questioning, and collaborative learning experiences to foster the development of students' inquiry, higher order thinking, and collaborative problem solving skills.
+- 1. Program completers know the subject matter they are to teach. - 2.
+Program completers demonstrate effective use of verbal, non-verbal, and media communication, including active listening, teacher questioning, and collaborative interactions to foster the development of students' inquiry, higher order thinking, and collaborative problem solving skills.

-- 3. Program completers develop differentiated lessons based on learning theory, content standards, assessment data, and research-based best practices which are designed to meet the needs of students with varying skill levels and content knowledge and from diverse socioeconomic and cultural backgrounds. - 4.
-Program completers implement research and best practice-based management strategies that establish routines and procedures; effectively use time, space, and materials; and create a positive learning environment that promotes self-motivation, active engagement in learning, and healthy social interactions between students of diverse backgrounds. - 5.
-Program completers implement differentiated lessons designed to meet the needs of students with varying skill levels and content knowledge and from diverse socioeconomic and cultural backgrounds. - Program completers accommodate the unique learning needs, including exceptionalities, of diverse students through instructional decisions based on data obtained from a variety of formative, summative, and diagnostic techniques. - 7.
-Program completers use a variety of resources when planning and implementing learning experiences including technology, manipulatives, models, experts, and community offerings. - 8.
-Program completers positively impact the learning of all students, including linguistically or culturally diverse students with exceptionalities. - 9.
-Program completers reflect on their professional performances based on self-reflections and feedback from internal and external sources to set professional growth targets aimed at increasing instructional effectiveness and improving their abilities to meet diverse cultural, academic, and communication needs of their students. - Program completers collaborate with colleagues, primary care-givers, and community resources to enhance learning environments and opportunities of all students and to display professional and leadership behaviors. - 11.
+- Program completers develop differentiated lessons that reflect learning-theory based, research-based, standards-based, assessment-based, and experience-based best practices designed to meet the needs of students with varying skill levels and/or content knowledge and from diverse socioeconomic and cultural backgrounds. - 4.
+Program completers implement research and/or best practice-based management strategies that establish routines and procedures; effectively use time, space, and materials; and create a positive learning environment that promotes self-motivation, active engagement in learning, and healthy social interactions between students of diverse backgrounds. - Program completers implement differentiated lessons designed to meet the needs of students with varying skill levels and content knowledge and/or from diverse socioeconomic and cultural backgrounds. - Program completers accommodate the unique learning needs, including exceptionalities, of diverse students through instructional decisions based on data obtained from a variety of formative, summative, and diagnostic techniques. - 7.
+Program completers use a variety of resources when planning and implementing learning experiences including technology, model, experts, and community offerings. - 8.
+Program completers positively impact the learning of all students, including linguistically or culturally diverse students with exceptionalities. - Program completers reflect on their professional performances based on self-reflections and feedback from internal and external sources to set professional growth targets aimed at increasing instructional effectiveness and improving their abilities to meet diverse cultural, academic, and communication needs of their students. - 10.
+Program completers collaborate with colleagues, primary caregivers, and community resources to develop professionally, enhance the learning environments and opportunities of all students, and display professional and leadership behaviors. - 11.
 Program completers display identified dispositions that are characteristic of proactive educators, including the demonstration of fairness and the belief that all students can learn.